Do You Love To DIY? Click Here!

 I try to put something pretty on my front door and pepper a few bunnies about, but other than that, eh, I usually don't get around to it.

-Last year, motivated by all the creativity I see on online, I made a sweet carrot garland and this year, this week actually, I whipped up another super easy banner for my hood.
+Last year, motivated by all the creativity I see on online, I made a sweet carrot garland and this year, this week actually, I whipped up another note card banner for my hood.

-I was so pleased with it, I decided to raise the bar just a little bit higher and try some of those pretty napkin Easter eggs that have been featured everywhere lately.
+But way back then, I was so impressed with the two projects I had, I decided to raise the bar just a little bit higher and try some of those pretty decoupage napkin Easter eggs.

 I figured, how hard could they be?